wouterdebie/i2cssh/README.markdown

         -g, --grid WxH                   Grid size
         -u, --username USERNAME          SSH username

+The cluster file format is one host per line.

 ## Contributing to i2cssh

  * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet